tpascarella/sr50/docs/credit/credit-scores.md

 ![Credit Score Range](/img/credit-score-range-dark.svg)

-## How Your Credit Score is Calculated
+## How Your Credit Score is Determined

+Credit bureaus use 6 criteria when determining your credit score:

 - On-time payments (High impact)
 - Credit utilization (High impact)